jam-do/jam-site/src/md/whitepaper.md

 Has experience in managing teams and processes, attracting investments, negotiating at any level, solving both operational and purely technical issues.

-He has the qualities of a leader, his own philosophy and vision, as well as deep practical knowledge in the subject area.
+Has the qualities of a leader, his own philosophy and vision, as well as deep practical knowledge in the subject area.

-He is the author and main maintainer of the software libraries included in the platform ecosystem.
+The author and main maintainer of the software libraries included in the platform ecosystem.
 Has experience working with Open Source and is well versed in the specifics of working with the developer community.

-He has led several startups and spoken at various conferences and industry events.
+Has led several startups and spoken at various conferences and industry events.

 ### Vladimir Matiyasevich